-Simple harmonic progressive waves, scalar wave equation and its progressive type solutions, plane waves, cylindrical waves, spherical waves, stationary type solutions in and Love waves.

-Cartesian and cylindrical coordinates.
+Simple harmonic progressive waves, scalar wave equation and its progressive type solutions, plane waves, cylindrical waves, spherical waves, stationary type solutions in Cartesian and cylindrical coordinates.

 Propagation of waves in an unbounded isotropic elastic solid.
-P-, SV- and SHwaves.
+P-, SV- and SH-waves.
 Wave propagation in two-dimensions.
-Elastic surface waves such as Rayleigh two-dimensional cases, Galerkin methods and its applications to torsion of beams and deformation of plates, method of Kantorovich, Trfftz methods and its application for upper bound, for the torsional rigidity of beam, Rafalson method for the biharmonic equation.
+Elastic surface waves such as Rayleigh and Love waves.

+Variational problem related to biharmonic equation.
+Ritz method-one dimensional and two-dimensional cases, Galerkin methods and its applications to torsion of beams and deformation of plates, method of Kantorovich ,Trfftz methods and its application for upper bound, for the torsional rigidity of beam, Rafalson method for the biharmonic equation.